 5. Concessions: food and/or beverages for sale and immediate consumption at the Market.
 All non-dairy cold beverages sold at the Purdue Market must be Coca-Cola® products unless Vendor obtains prior written approval from Purdue to sell non-Coca-Cola® products.
 No alcoholic beverage may be sold or offered as a free sample at the Purdue Market.
-Food and/or beverages sold as concessions must be prepared by the vendors; retailers (with the exception of Coca-Cola® products and university operations at the Purdue Market).
+Food and/or beverages sold as concessions must be prepared by the vendors; no pre-packaged food and/or beverages sold as concessions may be purchased from wholesalers, distributors, or retailers (with the exception of Coca-Cola® products and university operations at the Purdue Market).

 A. Excess Sales of Products Not Produced by a Vendor

-If the Market Master determines that a Vendor has sold or is attempting to sell products purchased directly from a third party producer that total more than 30 percent of the total products the Vendor has sold or is attempting to sell, the Market Master shall notify the Vendor of noncompliance immediately.
-If a Vendor fails to correct such noncompliance immediately upon receiving such notice, the Market Master shall revoke the Vendor's vending privileges immediately.
+If GLC determines that a Vendor has sold or is attempting to sell products purchased directly from a third-party producer that total more than 30 percent of the total products the Vendor has sold or is attempting to sell, GLC shall notify the Vendor of noncompliance immediately.
+If a Vendor fails to correct such noncompliance immediately upon receiving such notice, GLC shall revoke the Vendor's vending privileges immediately.

 B. Sales of Products Neither Produced by a Vendor Nor Directly Purchased From the Producer

-If the Market Master determines that a Vendor has sold or is attempting to sell any products that the Vendor did not either produce or buy directly from another producer, the Market Master shall, with the consent of GLC, revoke the Vendor's vending privileges immediately.
+If GLC determines that a Vendor has sold or is attempting to sell any products that the Vendor did not either produce or buy directly from another producer, GLC shall revoke the Vendor's vending privileges immediately.

 C. Unsafe or Illegal Conduct